 5. They have fancy coats

-The hair that makes a reindeer’s coat is hollow, allowing it to trap air, which provides the cozy insulation to keep the animals warm in a frigid environment.
+The hair that makes a reindeer’s coat is hollow, reports the San Diego Zoo.
+The hollow shafts allow the hairs to trap air, which provides the cozy insulation to keep the animals warm in a frigid environment.

 6. They can’t fly, but they can swim